Spotter (auto racing): History and facts

 Spotters became commonplace in NASCAR and CART in the late 1980s and early 1990s.
 Two-way communication between the driver and pit crew began in the 1970s and early 1980s, however, all communication was based in the pit area, and was primarily to discuss pit stop strategy and mechanical problems with the cars.
 No tracks had video boards, and monitors carrying the satellite feeds of the race telecast (which is standard in the pit areas nowadays) was still decades away.
 Pit crews notably had very little information on what was going on out on the track, outside of what they could observe firsthand from the pits.

 At some point in the 1980s, teams began experimenting with an additional crew member stationed at another position at the track.
 Some teams would station a crew member in an observation tower, a photography stand, or some would simply purchase tickets in the grandstands.
-The position gave the teams a unique view of the track, and allowed the "spotter" to relay information that could not been observed from the pits.
+The position gave the teams a unique view of the track, and allowed the "spotter" to relay information that could not be observed from the pits.
 Initially, the information gained was simple.
 For instance, if a crash occurred on the track, he could warn his driver about the location of the crash, and could advise on how to take evasive action.
 At other times, he could observe the other cars, and relay information about their performance, if that knowledge would be beneficial.
 Also, before the teams possessed weather radar in the pits, the spotters could relay information about approaching rain, for strategic purposes.

 By the early to mid-1990s, NASCAR began to standardize the organization of the spotters, and eventually made them mandatory.
 At each track, a special area was reserved for the spotters, one with the best view of the circuit.
 At certain tracks, such as Daytona, Talladega, and Indianapolis, multiple spotters are utilized, since it is not possible to see all the way around from one vantage point.